Logo der Deutsche Industrie- und Handelskammer für das südliche Afrika

 As water scarcity and wastewater discharge costs continue to rise across Southern Africa, businesses in the industrial and commercial sectors face increasing pressure to optimise water usage.
 Many regions also experience unreliable water supply, making the need for water efficiency even more urgent.

-The project is an activity of the Environmental Protection made in Germany initiative of the German Federal Ministry of the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)
+This project is an activity of the Export Initiative Environmental Protection (EXI) of the German Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (BMUKN).

 Get in touch